jordibisbal/maybe-php/README.md

 ## Maybe

-Is a supercharged version on the Maybe from functional programing, it provides functionality present in such languages along some extra to solve some common use cases in php.
+Is a pragmatic version on the Maybe from functional programing, it provides functionality present in such languages along some extra to solve some common use cases in php.

 DoTry, adds to *maybe* some behavior of *Try()* (e.g. from Scala), the result of a *doTry()* can be a *Failure* or a *Success* but could